Cheap Energy Club: how to compare energy deals in 2026

 Compare energy deals now

-Free, whole-of-market comparison on your actual usage - beat the July 2026 cap rise.
+Free, whole-of-market comparison on your actual usage - beat the current price cap.

 Start your comparison